emmercm/www/src/blog/common-markdown-mistakes.md

 ##### **Using "bare" URLs**

-Just like websites wouldn't list out an entire URL without some hyperlink text, URLs shouldn't be written out in markdown, especially because renderers may treat them as content and not links.
+Just like websites wouldn't list out an entire URL without hyperlink text, URLs shouldn't be written out in markdown, especially because renderers may treat them as content and not automatically hyperlink them.

 Incorrect: